CMU-17313Q/CMU-17313Q.github.io/docs/projects/P1/2_refactoring.md

 - [x] Creating GitHub Pull Requests and using related features (linking to issues)
 - [x] Creating GitHub Project Boards

-If you are not familiar with any of these steps, you are **highly recommended** to first complete Recitation 2 - Git, GitHub, as it will cover the standards we are expecting in this class (which you will be graded upon).
+If you are not familiar with any of these steps, you are **highly recommended** to first complete Recitation 1 - Git, GitHub, as it will cover the standards we are expecting in this class (which you will be graded upon).
 Refer to the [Resources & Documentation](/projects/P1/documentation/#git--github-documentation) section if needed.

 ### GitHub Issue (20 pts)
-First, choose a single file that has SonarCloud warning(s) and open a github issue in the [class repository](https://github.com/CMU-17313Q/NodeBB-f24-test/issues) to declare which file and SonarCloud warning(s) that you will be working on.
+First, choose a single file that has SonarCloud warning(s) and open a blank github issue in the [class repository](https://github.com/CMU-17313Q/NodeBB/issues) to declare which file and SonarCloud warning(s) that you will be working on.

 For the task, the file must

 - **Be a Javascript file.**
-- **Be in the `src/` folder.**
+- **Be in the `src/` folder.**  (Be careful **NOT** to select a file in `public/src`)
 - **Be a file that no one else in the class has picked and created an issue for.** We expect you to look through existing issues, if any, to avoid such duplication (thus, there is an incentive for you to start early!)

 The SonarCloud warning must be categorized under the Adaptability section and contain the "Refactor" key word.
 The goal of this task is to refactor code in the NodeBB codebase based on the specifications of the SonarCloud warning.